General Health & Safety Guidelines

 Other Strategies to Reduce the Risk of Transmission

-- Modifications to these guidelines may be needed / recommended by the advisory committee as the COVID-19 situation continues to evolve.
-We have a shared responsibility to stay informed and use sound judgement to support both personal and community safety and well-being.
+***Modifications to mask requirements and other guidelines may be needed / recommended by the advisory committee as the COVID-19 situation continues to evolve.
+We have a shared responsibility to stay informed and use sound judgment to support both personal and community safety and well-being.